MatthewKennedy/make_taggable/README.md

 ![SQLite Tests](https://github.com/MatthewKennedy/make_taggable/workflows/SQLite%20Tests/badge.svg)
 ![Standard Rb](https://github.com/MatthewKennedy/make_taggable/workflows/Standard%20Rb/badge.svg)

-MakeTaggable is a fork of ActsAsTaggableOn with code updates and a new set of migrations.
-All credit goes to those who contributed to ActsAsTaggableOn: Michael Bleigh & Joost Baaij.
+MakeTaggable is a fork of ActsAsTaggableOn with code updates, fresh migrations, and tested against a dummy Rails app.

-Why fork ActsAsTaggableOn?
-ActsAsTaggableOn appears stuck with a set of legacy migrations from rails pre [6.0] that added and removed indexes so much that the migrations do not run on a fresh install using MySQL.
+**All credit goes to those who contributed to ActsAsTaggableOn: Michael Bleigh & Joost Baaij**.

-For the PostgreSQL users, this is not an issue, but if you have an app or gem that used ActsAsTaggableOn, you can no longer test against MySQL, so it seems a fresh start would be useful to clear out any legacy issues and move forward.
+**Why fork ActsAsTaggableOn?** ActsAsTaggableOn appears stuck with a set of legacy migrations that do not run on MySQL.

 ## Installation